 Manage Your Medications

 Tell your doctor about all the medications you take.
-Some medications should not be taken with statins, while others may require a different dosage level.
-Examples of these include:
+Some should not be taken when you are quitting smoking with nicotine replacement products, while others may require a different dosage level.

 Be Cautious With Certain Conditions

 The presence of other conditions may affect the use of nicotine replacement products.
 Tell your doctor if you have any other medical problems, such as:

 - Dental problems